mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 General Rules for using openpos-persist within complete openpos framework application:
 * A State should never refer to openpos-persist.
 * Each **module should define 1 DBSessionFactory** and db credentials (See subclasses of AbstractModule).
 The Module class (e.g. CustomerModule) will define a "prefix" which is used to prefix tables within that module (e.g. "cust" for customer.)
-* Typically, an **Endpoint implemention should also not reference DBSession** directly but rather should go through a "Repository" object.
+* Typically, an **Endpoint implementation should also not reference DBSession** directly but rather should go through a "Repository" object.
 * The **Repository** object defines higher level database retrieval and persistence and should not expose SQL details.
 Think of a repository object as something that could be replaced by a non-SQL database, such as a rest service call or using a noSQL database.

 ![eclipse](assets/openpos-persist-in-context.png)